Happy holidays! We want to talk about gifts for gardeners, and help you decide what to get that special gardener in your life.

 Lesson learned: just keep the pot light, find a flat surface to connect to, and you should be good to go!

 Another perfect gift for gardeners!
-Shelves for plants.
+Shelves to put your plants onto.

 My favorite space-saving solution is these floating shelves.